alexvking/Learning-Language-Classifier/readme.txt

 --------------------------------------------

 classify's quality is only limited by its training corpus.
-A larger variety of documents will lead to more accurate specifications.
+A larger variety of documents will lead to more accurate classifications.
 A mode can be added or changed by adding directories and files in the following format:

   - A directory with name of mode in same directory as classify.py